7 Bed Skirt Alternatives to Escape the Annoyance & Look Nicer

 The space looks more buttoned-up if your box spring is not a very attractive one.
 All you need to do is find a sheet that fits the box spring well to avoid sagging.
 This happens if you have an oversized bedsheet and is the only bane of making this look great.

-You can also try to match the sheet with the comforter and drapes etc. It also covers the box spring’s print when it's the right size.
+You can also try to match the sheet with the comforter and whatever types of drapes you have, etc. It also covers the box spring’s print when it's the right size.
 You can match it with any color scheme that your house has.
 It can be washed easily in the machine and can be changed frequently.

 A couple of things to watch out for.
 You have to find the right size.
 You must be okay with the fact that your bed frame will be exposed.
 And it is not always the most elegant look depending on the rest of your furniture.
 But when you have modern designed furniture, it's incredible.